XuanLeee/BasicPHP/README.md

 S3:Login
 S4: Search log file page
 S5: Log file

-Show user login email and time
+Show user login email and time.

-Allow normal user to clean the file and other users will see Logs Cleared: by User ID
+Allow normal user to clean the file and other users will see Logs Cleared: by User ID.